-Seeking veterinarians with the highest standards of scholarship and ethics who are committed to the conservation and animal welfare of zoological companion animals
+Seeking veterinarians with the highest standards of scholarship and ethics who are committed to the advancement of medicine and welfare of zoological companion animals.

 The University of Illinois College of Veterinary Medicine offers a three-year residency in Zoological Companion Animal Medicine and Surgery.